Theeoi/notion-recurring-tasks/README.md

 ## General Information

 Notion is a great productivity tool for tracking goals, projects and tasks.
 However, achieving recurring tasks (tasks whos due date repeats at a set interval) is a hassle and requires manual intervention without external tools.
 Thanks to the Notion API we can access our task data programatically and make specific tasks recur automatically.
-This program can be connected to a tasks database in Notion and update the Status and Due Date of these tasks accordingly.
+This software can be connected to a tasks database in Notion and update the Status and Due Date of these tasks accordingly.

 ### Technologies